 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (11 percent) than the Canon R6.
 Moreover, the K-1 II is substantially heavier (49 percent) than the R6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-The power pack in the Canon R6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+Concerning battery life, the R6 gets 360 shots out of its LP-E6NH battery, while the K-1 II can take 670 images on a single charge of its D-LI90 power pack.
+The power pack in the R6 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.